Rainblower/DOOM-arm64-macOS/README.md

 ## Requirements

 * You'll likely need a copy of xQuartz (http://xquartz.org/) if you're using a newer version of macOS.
+* For display game you need xephyr `brew install xephyr`

 # Building the project